Sampling and reconstruction of solutions to the Helmholtz equation: Introduction

 In this paper, we discuss the amount of regularization which is needed when applying the least squares method using the finite dimensional subspaces $V^b_m$ and $V^e_m$ extracted from $V_\lambda$.
 With such discretizations, the distribution of the sampling points $x_1,\dots,x_n$ has an influence on the above described trade-off.
 Our main theoretical result, established in the case of a disc, shows that higher values of $m$, leading therefore to better accuracy, can be used if the $x_i$ are not uniformly distributed on $\Omega$ in the sense that a fixed fraction of these points are located on the boundary $\partial \Omega$.
 This result is confirmed by numerical experiments.

 The rest of this paper is organized as follow: we give a brief account in \S 2 on approximation of solutions to \iref{helm} by Fourier-Bessel functions and plane waves which relies on Vekua's theory, and in \S 3 on general results on the stability and accuracy of least-squares approximations recently established in \cite{CDL}.
 We then study in \S 4 the spaces $V^e_m$ and $V^b_m$ in more detail, in the particular case where $\Omega$ is a disc, and use the above mentioned results to compare least-squares approximations on these spaces based on different sampling strategies.
+We also give similar results for the case of the 3D ball.
 In \S 5, we present numerical tests that illustrate the validity of this comparison.
-We also show that our approach compares favorably with reconstructions based on other approximation schemes such as partial Fourier sums (that do not exploit the fact that $u$ is a solution to \iref{helm}) and to other form of regularizations such as Orthogonal Matching Pursuit.
+We also show that our approach compares favorably with reconstructions based on other approximation schemes such as partial Fourier sums (that do not exploit the fact that $u$ is a solution to \iref{helm}) and to other form of regularizations such as weighted Basis Pursuit.
+In \S 6, we discuss further issues, namely determination of the model order via cross-validation, and the influence of the sampling distribution in the treatment of more general domains.